 Alberta is filled with incredible things to do.
 So this February 14, why not head out for a romantic holiday to some of the gorgeous places that this area boasts?

 Skating on a frozen lake surrounded by the Canadian Rockies…just imagine the beauty.
 I believe ice skating in Banff National Park is the ultimate Canadian experience everyone should try.

 Whether you choose to play ice hockey as well, that’s up to you but know that the hot chocolate tastes best after an outdoor activity.
 Banff National Park, the oldest national park in Canada, offers many man-made and natural skating areas, which usually freeze around December.

-People like to go skating on Johnson Lake, Two Jack Lake, Vermilion Lakes or Lake Minnewanka.
+Canadians, and tourists alike, like to go skating on Johnson Lake, Two Jack Lake, Vermilion Lakes or Lake Minnewanka.
 They are all close to each other and only a short 15-minute ride from Banff.
 Usually, these lakes are quite tricky for ice skating.
-After they freeze and are safe enough for ice skating, they are covered by snow shortly after.
+After they freeze and are safe enough for skating, they are covered by snow shortly after.